Country Guide: Gambia

 - Invoices for new electrical and hi-fi appliances, if applicable

-- Non-sale Certificate (must state that the client will not sell personal items)
+- Non-sale certificate (must state that the owner of the goods will not sell personal items)

 - Used household goods are tax free with the exception of all electrical and hi-fi appliances.